Book Clubs

 The Central Library and George Ashe Library provide a space that book club leaders can use to leave books for their members to pick up for their book club meetings!
 Ask Borrower Services staff at either location for details.

 The person who checks out the set will still be responsible for ensuring the return of the entire set.
-Once the book club set is checked out, the items for pick up can be labelled and left on the shelf.
+Once the book club set is checked out, the items for pickup can be labelled and left on the shelf.
 Shelf use isn’t limited to use by people who are using the book club sets, any book club can use the shelf to distribute items.

 Please note: The Library cannot take responsibility for items left on the shelf.